lakeBell/ruby.on.rails/README.md

 ## Heroku and Ruby on Rails

-You will find my application on [strong frost gets you couth](http://strong-frost-368.heroku.com/products).
+You will find my application on <a href="http://strong-frost-368.heroku.com/products" target="_blank">strong frost gets you couth</a>.